commercetools/ui-kit/CONTRIBUTING.md

 ## Contributing

-Please _read_ before contributing to UIKit as we settled on some informal processes to keep components in UIKit of a _high standard_ with _coherent_ APIs.
+Please _read_ before contributing to UI Kit as we settled on some informal processes to keep components in UI Kit of a _high standard_ with _coherent_ APIs.

-### Criteria for components in UIKit
+### Criteria for components in UI Kit

-These are general and loose rules components in UIKit should strive to fulfill.
+These are general and loose rules components in UI Kit should strive to fulfill.

 - General purpose and a core building block (of an application)
 - Isolated behaviour agnostic to its environment (not easy to reach into